 After Firefox saved my password, the security options offer to show passwords.
 Upon selecting the respective website for whom you want to see the saved password (Twitter in this case), Firefox shows the password in plain text as shown above!

-Under the personal settings, You find an option to Manage saved passwords.
+Under the Personal settings, you find an option to Manage saved passwords.
 Upon selecting the respective website and clicking show, Google Chrome also shows the saved password in plain text!
+Moreover, unlike Firefox, Chrome does not even let you set a Master Password to protect these passwords!

 What if somebody borrows my laptop for a minute and tries messing up with the saved passwords option?
 I lose my privacy and they get to know my password immediately, maybe without my knowledge too.
 This cannot be considered as a secure process by any means.